L'Archipel and Le Repaire La Digue

 This charming small hotel has a good central location on La Digue, in easy walking distance of the shops, jetty and bicycle hire shop.

-There are just nine rooms here, all spacious (the smallest is 32 metres square) and all feature air-conditioning, fan, a safe, television, hair dryer, mini fridge, tea and coffee making facilities and an ensuite bathroom with shower.
+There are just 18 rooms here, all spacious and all feature air conditioning, fan, a safe, television, hair dryer, mini fridge, tea and coffee making facilities and an ensuite bathroom with shower.
 Four of the rooms have sea views, three have garden views and two have a mountain view.
 It is possible to add an extra bed for a child into all of the rooms, making this a good option for families.

 There is a restaurant which overlooks the sea, serving light lunches and dinner, using a mix of Italian and Seychellois influences.
 There is also a small swimming pool, as well as the lovely beach of course.